Ts-Hacking/Kali-NetHunter-Rootless-Edition-By-Ts-Hacking/README.md

 #                                              Disclaimer:

-     This YouTube Channel Strictly On White Hat Hacking Practices And I Do Not Promote Any illegal Activity
+     This Ts-Hacking YouTube Channel Strictly On White Hat Hacking Practices And I Do Not Promote Any illegal Activity